 What Is Return Authorization?

-Return authorization is how a business can return an item.
+Return authorization is the process by which a business can return an item.
 These items may be returned to a wholesaler, original vendor, or manufacturer.
 Return authorization serves as a control mechanism for vendors, wholesalers, and manufacturers.
 It provides a way for items to be returned, but it also provides a way for these entities to control which items are returned, why they're returned, and how the business is refunded for the return.

 - Alternate names: Return materials authorization, return goods authorization, return to vendor